How To Install Flutter On Mac

 Step 3: Android Setup

 Right now, the current version of Android Studio is 3.2.
-Flutter relies on the full installation of Android Studio to supply its Android platform dependencies.
+Therefore, flutter relies on the full installation of Android Studio to supply its Android platform dependencies.

-However, you can also write your Flutter apps in some editors like I am using Visual Studio Code.
+However, you can also write your Flutter apps in some editors like Visual Studio Code.
 But, we need the android studio to create android virtual devices and some other dependencies.

 Install Android Studio